flaskbb/flaskbb/docs/plugins/index.rst

     the first migration or with just a few words that will describe the changes of the revision.

+    A plugin's revisions may only depend on FlaskBB's and its own, so ``--parent`` and ``--depend`` refuse the revisions of other plugins.
+    If two plugins really go hand in hand, add the dependency to the revision by hand and require the other plugin in ``pyproject.toml``, otherwise uninstalling it breaks every migration.

 * Applying revisions
     ``flaskbb db upgrade <plugin_name>@head``